Online Learning Powered by Flexible Residential Conferences

-All new students at Saybrook University (except those in the Bellevue, Washington, master’s program) are required to attend an additional residential orientation held immediately before their first RC.
+All new students at Saybrook University (except those in the Bellevue, Washington, master’s program) are required to attend an additional residential orientation held immediately before their first residential conference.
 The orientation familiarizes students with Saybrook University’s education requirements, faculty and staff, distance learning modalities, and courses for the initial term.

 New students in the M.S and Ph.D. in Mind-Body Medicine attend a 1-day residential orientation and 5-day residential conference, and continuing students attend at least three additional 5-day residential conferences in August and January.
 Students may attend additional residential conference days if required for the courses in their program plans.